 Random acts of kindness

-Timetable opportunities for your class to relax, enjoy and be sociable together
+Timetable opportunities for your group to relax, enjoy and be sociable together

 Try setting a creative challenge, a problem to solve together or a team activity.
 This gives children time to build their social and emotional skills and gives you the opportunity to model social interactions.